-The stamp and artwork program has been responsible for several significant improvements in the quality and quantity of habitat in Washington by:
+Revenue from the migratory bird permits and stamp artwork sales have been responsible for several significant improvements in the quality and quantity of habitat in Washington by:

 - Acquiring migratory bird habitat jeopardized by loss or degradation. - Enhancing WDFW Wildlife Area migratory bird habitat. - Enhancement of migratory bird habitat on private lands.